Museum of Islamic Art, Doha: Collection

 The Museum of Islamic Art represents Islamic art from three continents over 1,400 years.

-Its collection includes metal work, ceramics, jewelry, wood work, textiles, and glass obtained from three continents and dating from the 7th to the 20th century.
+Its collection includes metalwork, ceramics, jewelry, woodwork, textiles, and glass, obtained from three continents and dating from the 7th to the 20th centuries.
+In 2026, six museum-grade replicas of MIA artifacts were produced using 3D printing, digital modelling and traditional casting.

 The museum houses a collection of work gathered since the late 1980s including manuscripts, textiles and ceramics.
 It is one of the world's most complete collections of Islamic artifacts, with items originating in Spain, Egypt, Iran, Iraq, Turkey, India, and Central Asia.

 Manuscripts

 An important Quranic manuscript within the collection is MS.474.2003.
 The museum also owns a page of the Blue Qur'an, an indigo-dyed manuscript created over 1,000 years ago that is one of the most elaborate Qur'ans in the world.

 Cooperations and collaborations

 The MIA hosted the 2019 Love Ball Arabia from the Naked Heart Foundation as part of the 2019 Qatar-Russia Year of Culture.
 The 2022 to 2023 exhibition "Baghdad: Eye’s Delight" showcased objects from other museums such as the Met or the Louvre.
 After receiving a donation from Qatar Museums to celebrate the reopening of the MIA and the 10th anniversary of the opening of The Met's Galleries for the Art of the Arab Lands, Turkey, Iran, Central Asia and Later South Asia in 2022, the Met named one of its galleries the Qatar Gallery.
 During the 2021 Qatar-USA year of culture, the exhibition "Fashioning an Empire: Textiles from Safavid Iran" was shown as part of a collaboration at the National Museum of Asian Art in Washington DC.
 From October 2023 to April 2024 the exhibition took place at the MIA.
 After Qatar Museums signed a Memorandum of Understanding with the West Kowloon Cultural District Authority, an exhibition at the Hong Kong Palace Museum, organised by the MIA, were announced for 2025.
 In May 2024 the museum opened a Museum Escape Room in a cooperation with the VCUarts Qatar, focusing on themes such as Islamic Science, Calligraphy and Inventions as well as Astronomy.

 The museum exhibited some of their items in the Place Vendôme Mall in Lusail in 2024.
 In June 2025 an exhibition of objects from the MIA was opened at the Hong Kong Palace Museum, showcasing cultural exchanges between Chinese and Islamic civilisations.
+In November 2025, MIA and the National Museum of Korea (NMK) opened the travelling exhibition Islamic Art: A Journey of Splendour at the NMK in Seoul, showcasing works from MIA's collection until October 2026.